 This ability of heat to reduce viscosity is the fundamental reason that steam flooding of heavy oil reservoirs is attractive.
 Steam flooding is amongst the most efficient means possible for recovering oil – recovery factors for successful steam floods range from 50% to 80% and the technique has been widely used in onshore projects in California, Indonesia and the Neutral Zone whilst other steam techniques are commonplace in Venezuela (CSS) and Canada (SAGD).
 Steam injection has been applied offshore in the Emeraude field in Congo and in Bohai Bay in China as well as in the shallow waters of Lake Maracaibo.

 Steam Enabled Oil Recovery Techniques

-There are three types of steam enabled production, which accounts for about 2 million bbls/day of heavy oil production around the world.
+There are three types of steam enabled production, which account for about 2.5 million bbls/day of heavy oil production around the world.
 The first of these techniques involves pumping of steam into a well for a few weeks and then producing back the condensed water and the oil.
 This technique is known as Cyclic Steam Stimulation (CSS, or colloquially "Huff & Puff") and boosts recovery factors on heavy oil fields from 5-10% to 30-40%.